A huge thanks to Mark and the Union for the interview.

 You did a complete bike early on – did you feel you were jumping in at the deep end?

 We wanted it to be easily accessible for riders to try the 22” so a mid-range price complete was essential.
 The bike reviews said the Zeitgeist was the highest spec bike in its price range – of any wheel size.
 As far as I’m aware no other rider-owned company has attempted a complete bike as its first product, the fact it was a 22” as well only added to the risk, so it was a real leap of faith.
 After the Zeitgeist bike we wanted to make a new higher spec version called the Amero bike – this meant we needed a street tyre with a foldable bead to match what was available for 20” bikes.
 The only tyre factory in the World that would deal with us in practical quantities – less than 40,000 units – and who would work to our design specs is a company in Europe.
 A now good friend who works there stuck his neck out going against the board of directors to give us this one-shot chance to prove our new 22” tyre can work.
-We held back releasing the new Amero frame and wheels as it would be pointless to release them without decent tyres.
+We held back releasing the new Amero frame and wheels until our F22 Kevlar bead tyres were ready.

 How did you go about designing the frame itself?

 The frame had to be designed from scratch to fit 22” wheels which required figuring out new geometry for it.
 We developed our Amero frame geometry over a period of five years involving riders from all riding backgrounds of BMX to help with test riding.
-This included making many prototypes to try out geometry options, test the build quality of different factories, try different tubing styles and push the limits of how light we could make them, including making fully heat treaded versions.
+This included making many prototypes to try out geometry options for street, trails, park and racing.
+We were also testing the build quality of different factories, trying different tubing styles and pushing the limits of how light we could make them, including making fully heat treated versions.

 Did you redesign the wheels too?

 We designed our 36 spoke 22” rims for the Amero kit specifically to suit 22” bikes, so they look right and are strong enough.
 Our test riding of sample 20” profile construction rims showed you can’t use them for a 22”.
-The reasons being our test riding showed that 20” style rims do not stand up to skatepark, street and trails riding in the 22” size and they also look way too skinny.
+The reasons being our test riding showed that 20” style rims do not stand up to skatepark, street and trails riding in the 22” size much like 24" rims don't either and they also look too skinny.
+So we designed our Amero rims to look right and be strong enough by making the rim slightly fatter and taller than typical 20" rims and went for a wide spoke offset with a welded rim join to give them maximum strength.
 Our Amero 36 spoke 22” rims have had two years of Street and Park test riding in the US and the UK by our team riders with no problems at all, and they have shown to be light enough to win races on against sponsored racers.

 What are the main differences or advantages with a 22” bike?

 In our opinion they look proportionally better, feel better and ride better than 20” and 24” bikes for adults to use.
 They are faster than a 20” and more agile than a 24” making them ideal for racing and jumping.
-They look just like a BMX only slightly bigger, yet don’t look or feel too big like a Cruiser.
+They look just like a BMX at first glance only slightly bigger, yet don’t look or feel too big like a Cruiser.
 Some 20” riders assume 22” wheels will be less agile in some way, but all the feedback we’ve had from over a hundred riders is they don’t restrict agility at all.
-If anything all the feedback we have had is from riders saying the 22” is better for jumping than their 20” bikes as they feel more confident on them.
-I don’t want to bore you with the physics stuff of bump-steer, caster/trail effects and wheel diameter in relation to pivot angles, but when you’re blasting jumps that would normally have you gripping the bars tighter and puckering up – like on my old BMXs – you’ll get the gist of the 22’s benefits.
-You’d expect stability to be a trade-off for agility, but there’s so much more going on with a bike’s geometry, and a rider’s mind, when you’re on a gnarly surface.
-We found that the most subtle differences of geom angles and dimensions has a big effect.
+If anything all the feedback we have had is from riders saying the 22” is better for jumping than their 20” bikes as they feel more confident on them as they feel slightly more stable in the air.
+We've also had nothing but great feedback from MTB riders saying it's the perfect bike for jumping.

 Was it a slow burn at first, like convincing people about the 22” concept?